Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-Unlike the broad-based appeal of Amazon and eBay, Etsy is a unique site is for creative sellers who want to list handmade, vintage and craft items.
-If you want to sell one-of-a-kind products that buyers won’t find anywhere else, Etsy could be for you.
+Unlike the broad appeal of Amazon and eBay, Etsy is a unique site is for creative sellers who want to list handmade, vintage and craft items.
+If you sell one-of-a-kind products that buyers won’t find anywhere else, Etsy could be for you.
 The platform is accessed by 33 million shoppers globally and allows individual sellers to compete against one another rather than battling it out with the big brands.

 However, a $0.20 fee applies to each listing regardless of whether the product sells, while a fee of 8% of the item total + 25¢ (excluding shipping and taxes) applies to sales.
-If you’re unsure if this marketplace-like platform is a fit for you, see how Etsy and Shopify stack up against each other.
+If you’re unsure if this marketplace-like platform is a fit for you, see how Etsy and Shopify stack up.

 Zazzle is an online marketplace that allows designers and artists to create or customize a huge range of ready-made products and then sell them.
 Products can be sold across a wide range of categories — including Weddings, Cards and Invitations, Clothing and Accessories, Home and Pets, Art and Baby and Kids — and you have the freedom to set your own margins and determine what you will earn from each sale.